First patent application

 Patent pending for the Manger Holoprofile® - a dedicated sound guide for the Manger sound transducer

-If you want to go deeper, you can read the patent description: here
+If you want to go deeper, you can read the patent application: here

 Manger hits the clubs